By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 1170|Pages: 3|6 min read

-In about his accomplishments, he had a few.
-The notable accomplishments include the Hierarchy of Needs, Maslow’s Hammer, Positive psychology, self-actualization, and his advancement in humanistic psychology.
-His most notable achievement, The Hierarchy of Needs, is a system that is in place to establish the needs of people and how if they aren’t met they can be a hindrance towards self-actualization.
-The hierarchy states that a pressing human need would need to be mostly satisfied for the person to move onto the next highest need division.
+Regarding his accomplishments, Maslow had several notable achievements.
+These include the Hierarchy of Needs, Maslow’s Hammer, Positive psychology, self-actualization, and his advancements in humanistic psychology.
+His most notable achievement, The Hierarchy of Needs, is a system that establishes the needs of people and how if they aren’t met, they can hinder self-actualization.
+The hierarchy states that a pressing human need must be mostly satisfied for the person to move on to the next highest need division.
 Starting with his first publication in 1943, Maslow described human needs as fluid and flowing, with many needs being present at once.
-His theory states that if a person reaches the top of the hierarchy and has satisfied all news, they can eventually reach self-actualization, but self-actualization doesn’t just come from satisfying all other needs ( Maslow, 2020, Jan 24).
-The hierarchy goes as follows: the bottom tier is basic needs, food, water, sex, breathing, homeostasis, and sleep.
-The next tier is the safety and security needs, security of body, security of employment, security of the family, security of property, security of health, and security of morality and resources.
-The third tier is the love and belonging tier, this includes family, friendship, and sexual intimacy.
-The fourth tier is achieved when the person is comfortable with what they have done, or the esteem tier, this includes self-esteem, achievements, and respect of others (Maslow, 2020, Jan 24).
+His theory states that if a person reaches the top of the hierarchy and has satisfied all needs, they can eventually reach self-actualization, but self-actualization doesn’t just come from satisfying all other needs (Maslow, 2020, Jan 24).
+The hierarchy goes as follows: the bottom tier is basic needs, such as food, water, sex, breathing, homeostasis, and sleep.
+The next tier is safety and security needs, including security of body, employment, family, property, health, morality, and resources.
+The third tier is the love and belonging tier, which includes family, friendship, and sexual intimacy.
+The fourth tier is achieved when the person is comfortable with what they have done, or the esteem tier, which includes self-esteem, achievements, and respect of others (Maslow, 2020, Jan 24).
 These first four tiers are called the D-Needs or Direct needs.
-These needs are needs that if you don’t have enough then you’ll feel like you are missing something or need to get the needs.
-Then there is a neutral phase where people can get creative and explore but the last tier is interesting.
-The last tier is where self-actualization occurs and is all about morality and creativity and problem-solving (Maslow, 2020, Jan 24).
-His Hierarchy system is considered to be the best system to help build humanistic psychology.
-Speaking of humanistic psychology and Humanistic theory, Abraham Maslow’s thinking was simple, he wanted people to focus on their basic needs before their higher needs.
-In source two of our resources, it states,
+These needs are those that, if unmet, will make you feel like you are missing something or need to fulfill them.
+Then there is a neutral phase where people can get creative and explore, but the last tier is interesting.
+The last tier is where self-actualization occurs and is all about morality, creativity, and problem-solving (Maslow, 2020, Jan 24).
+His Hierarchy system is considered the best system to help build humanistic psychology.

-¨Maslow wanted to know what constituted positive mental health.
+Speaking of humanistic psychology and Humanistic theory, Abraham Maslow’s thinking was simple: he wanted people to focus on their basic needs before their higher needs.
+According to one of our sources, Maslow wanted to know what constituted positive mental health.
 Humanistic psychology gave rise to several different therapies, all guided by the idea that people possess the inner resources for growth and healing and that the point of therapy is to help remove obstacles to individuals' achieving them.
-The most famous of these was client-centered therapy developed by Carl Rogers.
+The most famous of these was client-centered therapy, developed by Carl Rogers.
 Humanistic psychology theory suits people who see the positive side of humanity and believe in free will.
 This theory clearly contrasts with Freud's theory of biological determinism.
 Another significant strength is that humanistic psychology theory is compatible with other schools of thought.
 Maslow's Hierarchy is also applicable to other topics, such as finance, economics, or even history or criminology.
-Humanistic psychology, also coined positive psychology, is criticized for its lack of empirical validation and therefore its lack of usefulness in treating specific problems.
-It may also fail to help or diagnose people who have severe mental disorders.”
+Humanistic psychology, also coined positive psychology, is criticized for its lack of empirical validation and, therefore, its lack of usefulness in treating specific problems.
+It may also fail to help or diagnose people who have severe mental disorders.
 Although many believe this theory did work, there is still room for improvement.

 Browse our vast selection of original essay samples, each expertly formatted and styled